New Jersey State Income Tax Rates 2012 - Tax Year 2011

 Where To Send Your New Jersey Tax Return

-If you filled out physical tax return forms, mail your completed New Jersey income tax return to the New Jersey Division of Revenue no later then April 15th.
+If you filled out physical tax return forms, mail your completed New Jersey income tax return to the New Jersey no later then April 15th.
 Please be sure to send your completed tax forms to the correct address for your filing type.

 Income Tax Returns (Refund Owed)